Bug report #13078

 For what I understand, it's a matter of setting the correct parent for the node in createLayerTreeModelLegendNodes.
 If you or Matthias could give me a hint, I'd be gratefull.

-#14 Updated by Nyall Dawson over 5 years ago
+#14 Updated by Nyall Dawson almost 6 years ago

 Please note that the scaling of legend shapes in composer legends is intentional and is the same beahviour as previous versions.
 So that's not an issue.